yjump/NAS-for-CSMRI/README.md

 Update: 2021.06.12:

-Sorry for the delay but I am still not authorized to make codes public due to the orresponding auther and our team member's extensive work (under review) based on this project.
+Sorry for the delay but I am still not authorized to make codes public due to the corresponding auther and our team members' extensive work (under review) based on this project.
 Here I recommend to follow (my thanks to) https://github.com/facebookresearch/fastMRI and https://github.com/quark0/darts to re-implement my results based on which I built this project.
 Feel free to email the cor-responding author if any problems.

 Thanks a lot for your attention.
 The inference model and weights will be released after our extensive work.